 10. Lisbon: gluttony, a "sin" shaped like a Pastel de Belém

 Go to the capital and breathe the cosmopolitanism that only a great metropolis can offer you.
-Here the options are almost infinite, so we suggest something simple, because happiness boils down to small things, like a Bethlehem cake, in the confectionery with the same name.
+Here the options are almost infinite, so we suggest something simple, because happiness boils down to small things, like a pastel de Belém, in the confectionery with the same name.
 Hot and sprinkled with cinnamon, the challenge here is to eat only one (or two).
 Do not be intimidated by queues, because the wait is worth it.

 11. Marvão: sleep in an old train station